emzy44/EmzyJS/README.md

 # EmzyJS
-A small Javascript library for single-page applications.
+A small JavaScript library for single-page applications.

 EmzyJS was created from a challenge : "quickly write the smallest library possible allowing to create single-page applications".
 As a first version of a non-serious project, the code may not be optimized.